Marin Fairfax hybrids (acoustic and electric versions)

 A lot of little reasons.

 There’s the Fairfax 2, a nearly perfect rig for local commuting.
 Painted in colors like the burgundy in the photo, Marin’s hybrids stand out against grey asphalt (and sometimes even grayer skies).
-All Fairfax varieties come with disc brakes, and those brakes are powerful hydraulic versions on everything but the base-level Fairfax 1.
+All Fairfax varieties come with disc brakes, and those brakes are all the powerful hydraulic versions, not mechanical cable-operated.
 Look closely at these bikes and you’ll also find a lot of reliable Shimano components and all of the attachment points that are needed for fenders and racks.

 Want some power assistance?
-There’s a new Fairfax E, an electric motor version available in a standard or low-step frame style that has a 40 Nm Bafang hub motor on it and a 340wh battery hidden in the downtube.
+There’s the Fairfax E, a class 1 electric motor version available in a standard or low-step frame style that has a 40 Nm Bafang hub motor on it and a 340wh battery hidden in the downtube.
 This results in a relatively inexpensive Ebike option (around $1600) that tips the scales under 40 pounds!

 The bikes are put together really nicely.
 They have been thoughtfully designed for all of your possible uses.
 We mention this because there’s a Cannondale ebike that’s really similar to the E-Fairfax, but was inadvertently produced without attachment points for a rear rack.